 Photos & Videos: OTR is a private event on private property, but common sense and a reasonable expectation of privacy still should be considered if you take photographs and videos of people at our fest.
 (No photos in the Sauna, of course, see Section 2.)
 If you plan to post on Facebook and other social media outlets, please get permission from the subject person.

 Porta-Potties: We have an important rule regarding our Porta-Potties.
 Numero Uno is to not affix flyers or tape to them.
 Do not write or draw on them.
 Do not mistreat your Porta-Potties.
 They are your friends.
 We care for them so much that our contract calls for them to be cleaned several times daily during OTR.
 Cheer for the Porta-Potty upkeep crew when they arrive!
 Keep access clear so they can complete their duties.
 Porta-Potties are our biggest OTR expense, any damage carries a heavy fine.
-So please, treat the Porta-Potties with respect, and we’ll make sure there are enough of them and that they are kept clean and fresh for you (and your tushy).
-Thank you, OTR Steamsplunkers!
+So please, treat the Porta-Potties with respect, and we’ll make sure there are enough of them and that they are kept clean and fresh for you.
+Thank you!

 SECURITY: Perhaps the most important element of any large gathering is the Security Team.
 We all want to have fun at OTR, and our Security Team is there to make us all feel safe.
 Their job is to worry about everyone’s safety so we can enjoy ourselves.
 Remember, we’re all on the same team here!
-Our Security staff is here to help in your time of need, whether it be escorting you back to your tent for some shut-eye, assisting with some unforeseen emergency or settling trivial arguments, for example, about which pizza is better –New York or Chicago-style (btw, the correct answer, of course, is Chicago-style -editor).
+Our Security staff is here to help in your time of need, whether it be escorting you back to your tent for some shut-eye, assisting with some unforeseen emergency or settling trivial arguments.
 Tim Ayers is our Security Chief.
 Tim, his deputies and the rest of his Security Team all do a fantastic job for all of us.
 Keep in mind that our Security Team is all-volunteer.
 Be sure to thank them, and maybe even offer to volunteer for a Security shift or two.
 Lastly, just like at a ballgame, the mall or the airport, if you “see something, say something”!
 If you see someone without an ID badge who might be crashing our party, notify Security rather than confront the person.
 (See ‘Common Sense’)